AngelAlvarado/data/README.md

 ** id1: ID of user making the payment
 ** id2: ID of user receiving the payment

 * Verify stream_payment.csv and batch_payment.csv have content.
-Using $cat file | more.
+Using: $ cat file | more.
 Yes it has emojis, lol.

 * Input: Not need to connect to an API.
 Datasets are inside paymo_input directory.